mimvoid/neocities-site/src/content/about/index.md

     </div>
 </div>

+> *An extra-dimensional being on a plane of unreality.*
+> *Their lonesome thoughts spark new universes in their wake.*

 I'm a busy college student with a knack for niche interests.

 I am a self-taught hobbyist artist, and I love my characters and worlds!
 I have a penchant for surrealism, character psychologies, and magic systems based on human perception.